-"EIGHTH: No director or officer of the Corporation shall be liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer, except for liability (i) for any breach of the director's or officer's duty of loyalty to the Corporation or its stockholders, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) regarding any director, under Section 174 of the Delaware General Corporation Law, or (iv) for any transaction from which the director or officer derived an improper personal benefit.
+"EIGHTH: No director or officer of the Corporation shall be liable to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer, except for liability (i) for any breach of the director's or officer's duty of loyalty to the Corporation or its stockholders, (ii) for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) regarding any director, under Section 174 of the Delaware General Corporation Law, er (iv) for any transaction from which the director or officer derived an improper personal benefit.
 This paragraph shall not eliminate, or limit the liability of a director for any act or omission occurring prior to the effective date of its adoption.
 If the General Corporation Law of the State of Delaware is hereafter amended to authorize corporate action further limiting or eliminating the personal liability of directors, then the liability of a director to the (v) regarding any officer, in any action by or in the right of the Corporation.
-In addition to the circumstances in which a director or officer of the Corporation shall be limited or eliminate is not liable as set forth in the preceding sentence, a director or officer of the Corporation shall not be liable to the fullest extent permitted by any amendments to the Delaware.
-General Corporation Law to limit or eliminate the liability of the State of Delaware, as so amended from time to time.
+In addition to the circumstances in which a director or officer of the Corporation shall not be liable to the fullest extent permitted by any amendments to the Delaware General Corporation Law hereafter enacted that further limits or permits the General Corporation Law to limit or eliminate the liability of the State of Delaware, as so amended from time to time.
 No a director or officer.
-Any repeal or modification of this Article VIII, directly or by adoption of a director or diffication shall not adversely affect any right or protection of a director or officer of the Corporation existing at the General corporation shall be limited or officer of the Corporation shall be effective with respect to any cause of action, suit, claim or other matter, but for this Article VIII, would accrue or arise prior to time of such repeal or modification. "
+Any repeal or modification of this Article VIII, directly or by adoption of any inconsistent provision of this Certificate of Incorporation, by the stockholders of EIGHTH shall not adversely affect any right or protection of a director or officer of the Corporation existing at the Gorporation shall be effective with respect to any cause of action, suit, claim or other matter, but for this Article VIII, would accrue or arise prior to time of such repeal or modification."